leon2milan/petpedia/doc/first_runtime.md

 2. TODO: use char word2vec-cbow model to detect whether two question is similarity is better.

 3.  run `qa/queryUnderstanding/queryReformat/queryCorrection/correct.py` to generate correct model.
+This code contains pycorrect, so you need run it to install model before start service.

 4. TODO: manual retrieval, maybe support `!`, `|`, `&` search language